PawseySC/using-nimbus/_episodes/07-attaching-storage.md

 teaching: 30
 exercises: 0
 questions:
-- "How do you setup disks and store data?"
+- "How do you setup volumes and store data?"
 objectives:
-- "Attach and use an external data volume to your instance."
+- "Attach and use a data volume with your instance."
 keypoints:
-- "You learnt how to create a new volume and attach it to your instance."
+- "You learned how to create a new volume and attach it to your instance."
-- "You learnt how to create a new filesystem and mount it to your instance"
+- "You learned how to create a new filesystem and mount it to your instance"
 ---

 **There are two types of built-in storage**
-1. Root Disk- your home directory, and storage for the operating system of your virtual machine
+1. Root Volume - your home directory, and storage for the operating system of your virtual machine
-2. Volume Storage - a 2nd hard disk you can add to your VM for working storage
+2. Data Volume - a second hard drive you can add to your VM for working storage

-Volumes are created, attached using the Nimbus interface, and then formatted and mounted
+Volumes are created and attached using the Nimbus web interface, then formatted and mounted.

-## First create a volume
+## Create a volume
-Go to "Compute" then "Volumes".
-Click on "Create Volume".
+Go to **Compute** then **Volumes**.
+Click on **Create Volume**.
 A pop-up will appear (see screenshot below).
-There is no need to enter any information (unless you want to) in the pop-up, just click "Create Volume" button again at the bottom of the window.

 ![Nimbus Volumes]({{ page.root }}/fig/Nimbus_volumes.png)

+Enter a **Volume Name** and **Size (GiB)** for the volume, then click **Create Volume** at the bottom of the pop-up.

 ![Nimbus Create Volumes]({{ page.root }}/fig/nimbus_create_volume.png)

-## Now, manage attachements.
+## Manage attachements
 ![Nimbus Configure Volumes]({{ page.root }}/fig/Nimbus_configure_volumes.png)

-Select the "Manage Attachments" from the drop-down menu of the volume you just created
+Select the **Manage Attachments** from the drop-down menu of the volume you just created

 ![Nimbus Manage Attachments]({{ page.root }}/fig/nimbus_vol_manage_attachments.png)

 We can check that the volume is attached, but we can’t use it just yet.
-If the unformatted disk is properly attached you should see (from the fdisk command):
+If the unformatted volume is properly attached you should see:

 ~~~
 root@test-instance:~# sudo fdisk -l /dev/vdc